 The landlord commends his steward for investing in his future.
 In fact, when you look around at the unbelievers you know, it is obvious how true this is.
-People work their whole lives, saving, investing, and planning for their earthly futures that may last but a few short years.
+People work their whole lives.
+They save, invest, and plan for their earthly futures that may last but a few short years.
 In fact, that’s why it’s called “mammon of unrighteousness.”
 The word “mammon” means an object of worship and devotion.
 It’s called unrighteous because those who put their trust in money to buy happiness and satisfaction deceive themselves.
 Only God can fill our God-shaped holes.

 1 Corinthians 3:14 says, “If any man’s work abide which he hath built thereupon, he shall receive a reward.”
 One day many of those same people we help will be with us in our forever home.
 The difference we made in their lives while on earth will cause them to welcome us with great joy in eternity.

 5. We Should Be Faithful With the Unrighteous Mammon